 Weight considerations are more important in cases where generators are portable than in situations where they are placed in a fixed position.
 However, even in a fixed position, structural support might have an effect on which generator you choose or how much reinforcement might need to be added to support the machine’s weight.

-6. Amount of Run Time You Need
+6. Run Time Needed

 The amount of running time needed will also vary from one usage of a generator to another.
 Running time is typically related to the size of the fuel tank attached to the generator as well as the type of fuel being used.
 When discussing how to pick the right generator, keep the following run times in mind: